lynnfaraday/aresmush.com/tutorials/config/website.md

 If set to true, the sidebar appears on the left instead of the default right.

-### auto_wiki_export
+### auto_wiki_export and wiki_export_cron

 The game automatically creates a downloadable export of the wiki and web portal scenes/characters/etc. for players to access offline.
 If you want to disable this, set the auto export to false.
+You can also control what time the export happens.
+(Just don't schedule it at the same time as your usual backup, as this may cause undue strain on the system.)